Somatics Foundations for Q/T & BIPOC Practitioners

 Coming back into our own bodies, as practitioners, is a political choice.
 Knowing how to support clients to come back into their own bodies is also a political offer.
 There is a reason that a tactic of colonialism has been to separate people from their own bodies (and also the land, water, one another, and plant and animal life) - it is where our power, our courage, our connection to a larger sense of aliveness, is felt.

-In this training, I bring 15 years of Generative Somatics training and teaching experience to teaching somatic skills to practitioners in community.
+In this training, I bring 15 years of Generative Somatics training to teaching somatic skills to practitioners in community.
 So many of us are holding so much in our roles as political repression increases.
 Somatic work is one of the ways in which we can effectively support healing.

 There are infinite paths to embodiment; all of our lineages have ways to move trauma through the body, and in many cases these knowledge bases were purposefully disrupted by colonialism, including in my lineage.
-Generative Somatics is one methodology amongst many to return to our bodies, and aims to bring somatics to social movement.
+Generative Somatics is one methodology amongst many to return to our bodies.
 We will look together at the tributaries of practice that fed into GS, named and unnamed, known and unknown, while also developing and practicing skills that cellularly, in our lineages and in our DNA, we have always known.

 Course Outline